-Officials believe 6 kids were in SUV that plunged off cliff

-SAN FRANCISCO – Searchers in boats and aircraft scoured the Northern California coast Wednesday for three missing children whose parents and three siblings died when their SUV plunged off a scenic highway onto rocks in the ocean below.
+Family famed for protest photo die when SUV goes off cliff

+SAN FRANCISCO – A family that gained attention for an emotional photograph of an African-American boy hugging a white police officer at a 2014 protest were killed when their SUV plunged off a scenic California highway, authorities said Wednesday as they asked for help figuring out what happened.

-"We have every indication to believe that all six children were in there," Mendocino County Sheriff Tom Allmon said, appealing for help retracing where the family had been before the vehicle was found Monday.
+"We have every indication to believe that all six children were in there," Mendocino County Sheriff Tom Allmon said, appealing for tips to retrace where the siblings and two parents had been before the vehicle was found Monday in rocky ocean.
 "We know that an entire family vanished and perished during this tragedy."

-One of the missing children was an African-American boy who gained widespread attention when he was photographed hugging a white officer during a 2014 protest over a fatal police shooting of a black man.
+Some friends described married couple Jennifer and Sarah Hart as good parents who took their adopted kids to Bernie Sanders rallies, while some neighbors said they called child welfare officials in their rural Washington state community over concerns about possible abuse or had noticed red flags.

-The California Highway Patrol has not determined why the vehicle went off the overlook on a particularly rugged part of coastline.
+The California Highway Patrol has not determined why the vehicle went off an ocean overlook on a rugged part of coastline.
 A specialized team of accident investigators was trying to figure that out, Allmon said.

-"There were no skid marks, there were no brake marks" at the roadside turnout where the vehicle went over, the sheriff said, adding that investigators have no reason to believe the crash was intentional.
+"There were no skid marks, there were no brake marks" at the turnout on the Pacific Coast Highway where the vehicle went over, the sheriff said.
+Investigators have no reason to believe the crash was intentional, he said.

-Married couple Jennifer and Sarah Hart and their six children ranging in age from 19 to 12 most recently lived in Woodland, Washington, a small city outside Portland, Oregon, and recently had a visit from Child Protective Services, Clark County sheriff's Sgt.
+The Harts lived in Woodland, Washington, a small city outside Portland, Oregon, and had a recent visit from Child Protective Services, Clark County sheriff's Sgt.
 Brent Waddell told The Associated Press.

 He said the sheriff's office later entered the house and found no obvious signs of trouble or violence.
 It appeared the family planned a short trip because they left behind a pet, chickens and most of their belongings.

+The DeKalbs also recounted that three months after the family moved into the home on 2 acres with a fenced pasture in May 2017, one of the girls rang their doorbell at 1:30 a.m.

+She "was at our door in a blanket saying we needed to protect her," Bruce DeKalb said.
+"She said that they were abusing her.
+It haunted my wife since that day."

-Sarah Hart had pleaded guilty to a domestic assault charge in Minnesota in 2011.
-Her plea also led to the dismissal of a charge of malicious punishment of a child, online court records say.
+In 2011, Sarah Hart pleaded guilty to a domestic assault charge in Minnesota.
+Her plea led to the dismissal of a charge of malicious punishment of a child, online court records say.

-The women, both 39, and their children Markis Hart, 19; Jeremiah Hart, 14; and Abigail Hart, 14, died when their SUV plunged 100 feet (31 meters) from an ocean overlook on the Pacific Coast Highway about 150 miles (241 kilometers) north of San Francisco.

-Bill Groener, 67, was a next-door neighbor of the family when they lived in West Linn, Oregon, and described the siblings as foster children.
+Bill Groener, 67, was a next-door neighbor of the family when they lived in West Linn, Oregon, and said the kids were home-schooled.

-"They were friendly enough.
-The kids were all home-schooled.
-They stayed indoors most of the time, even in really nice weather," Groener told AP.
+"They stayed indoors most of the time, even in really nice weather," Groener said.

 He said the family didn't eat sugar, raised their own vegetables, had animals and went on camping trips.